The County Auditor has a

 Secretary of State's website at:

-Our office is currently receiving Absentee Ballot Request Forms for the 2020
+Our office will begin receiving Absentee Ballot Request Forms for the 2020

-forms may be found on the Iowa Secretary of State's website at:
+forms may be found on the Iowa Secretary of State’s website

 Please mail completed Voter Registration or Absentee Ballot Request